ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 $$f(\mathbf{x}+\delta \boldsymbol{x}) = f(\mathbf{x}) + \nabla_x f(\mathbf{x})\delta \boldsymbol{x} + \frac{1}{2} \delta\mathbf{x}^T \mathbf{H}\delta\mathbf{x} + \mathcal{O}\left(\left\|\delta^3 \boldsymbol{x}\right\|\right)$$

-The Newton method tries to find stationary points (because if there is a minimum, then it would reside in a stationary point).
+The Newton method tries to find a step such that we end up in a stationary point (because if there is a minimum, it would reside in a stationary point).
 So, if we take the step to $$\mathbf{x} + \delta \mathbf{x}$$ we would like this new point to be stationary:

 $$
 \nabla_{\delta \mathbf{x}} f(\mathbf{x} + \delta\mathbf{x}) = 0